TeriAnn's Guide to Aladdin Mantle Lamps

 Aladdin model 1 through 6 used a filler cap with a flower pattern on top.
 There were two varieties, vented, with a hole in the centre top and unvented.

 Models 1 through early 5 lamps with slotted burners used the vented cap. late model 5 and model 6 screen burners used the non vented type.
+The venting equalized air pressure within the lamp allowing the kerosene to be wicked up while the lamp is burning.
+The model 6 lamp had venting holes in the centre draft tube above the kerosene fill level.

 Style 103 (shown) came without a shade.
-Style 104 (not shown came with a white dome shade.
+Style 104 (not shown) came with a white dome shade.

 This lamp is shown with an incorrect smoke bell.